 We are having a little break from SEO this week, do not fear the Bloggers Guide to SEO will be completed but there is only so much talking about link strength you can do before you need a little break.
-So I thought for this weeks techy post, I’d look at my ‘blogging process’.
+My friend has just started a new blog and she’s hired an seo company to help her out.
+SEO is really important but I thought for this weeks techy post, I’d look at my ‘blogging process’.
 Which sounds fancy, but isn’t.
 Really I just wanted to talk about what I do for each of my blog posts – then I want to hear what you do.
 I find it SO interesting to hear about how others blog and I inevitably pick up some awesome tips along the way.

 I do attempt to do a monthly plan which includes each of my blog posts, any sponsored posts which may be in the works along with a heap of advertising stuff – who I’m advertising with, along with when I need to rotate my own advertising, when to do emails, if I’m hosting twitter chats etc!